-Unless you’re already organizing your site content in folders and sub-folders, you can use markup HTML from schema.org to control how your site navigation displays on Google’s mobile search.
+If your site’s content isn’t already sorted into folders and subfolders, you can use HTML markup from schema.org to manage how your site’s navigation appears in Google’s mobile search results.

 Another Change – Display Your Website Name How You Want It to Appear